~FLICKER~

 MENTORING: Parents, mentors, and students meet each semester to discuss goals and projects and to evaluate progress.
 We strive to offer an individualized, mentored education and feel this is best accomplished with regular communication.

 PROJECTS: We challenge students to present one project of their choice each semester.
-We encourage them to choose a history project and a math/science project.
+We encourage them to create something interesting to show, write a paper about it, and present it to their classmates on an appointed day.

 Parent Volunteers: Parents contribute at least 20 hours to the school.
 Students love it when their parents get involved.
 As we all work together, we create a community of happy learners!

-MATH: The Math hour is split into two portions: students working independently from their own curriculum, and the class working together on mathematical games and activities.
+MATH: Math time is split into two portions: students working independently from their own curriculum, and the class working together on mathematical games and activities.
 Mathematical application is the focus for group activities.
-Students begin to understand why math matters when we show them how to apply it in their lives.
+Students begin to understand why math matters when we show them how to apply it.
 We engage in activities, games, and math skill development with an emphasis on the practical use of math.
 We make historical connections, studying the lives and works of great mathematicians and doing the math as we go.
 As we search for patterns and symbols, students connect math to stories, religion, nature, and real life.

-ART: Art history enriches class as students learn about famous artists and famous works from the time period.
-Then we get messy and participate in projects using a variety of mediums.
+ART: Students participate in art projects using a variety of mediums.
+Art history enriches class as students learn about famous artists and famous works from the time period.

 PE/Recess: Outdoor PE and recess are held daily for half an hour in almost any weather.
 We believe that free-play time and fresh air are essential for student growth and development.
 Games and activities are inclusive, old-fashioned fun.